No Climbing Permit for Mount Kailash Has Ever Been Issued. The Real Reason Isn’t Difficulty

 No climbing permit has ever been issued for Mount Kailash.

 Not because the ascent is technically impossible.
-The peak reaches 6,638 meters, a serious but achievable altitude that dozens of neighboring Himalayan summits have surrendered to documented climbs.
+The peak reaches 6,638 meters, a serious but achievable altitude that dozens of neighboring Himalayan summits have surrendered to recorded climbs.
 Not because the Chinese government, which has administered Tibet since 1950 and manages Kailash as a regulated pilgrimage destination generating substantial annual revenue, lacks the administrative infrastructure to process the application.
 The stated rationale is religious sensitivity.
 The pilgrimage traditions of Hinduism, Buddhism, Jainism, and the ancient Bon shamanic framework all identify Kailash as sacred ground whose summit should not be trodden by human feet.

 Religious sensitivity is a legitimate consideration.
 It is also the only category of rationale that forecloses the question the mountain’s geometry raises for anyone who examines it without the framework of the pilgrimage tradition.